jitendrakyadav/pgmsolutions/readme.txt

-For detail, step by step instructions: https://bshaffer.github.io/oauth2-server-php-docs/cookbook/ Using OAuth 2 as client: Go to Client Libraries > PHP > (Here choose any PHP OAuth Library to Access Any OAuth API) Already used library for client_credentials grant type: https://github.com/adoy/PHP-OAuth2 https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/
+For detail, step by step instructions: https://bshaffer.github.io/oauth2-server-php-docs/cookbook/ Using OAuth 2 as client: Go to Client Libraries > PHP > (Here choose any PHP OAuth Library to Access Any OAuth API) Already used library for client_credentials grant type: https://github.com/adoy/PHP-OAuth2
+Note: create a file like index.php as here (and put this file parallel to PHP-OAuth2/src/OAuth2/Client.php) and comment some lines in PHP-OAuth2/src/OAuth2/Client.php > "private function executeRequest" as following:
+      case self::HTTP_METHOD_GET:
+            /*if (is_array($parameters) && count($parameters) > 0) {
+                $url .= '?' . http_build_query($parameters, null, '&');
+            } elseif ($parameters) {
+                $url .= '?' . $parameters;
+            }*/
+            break;

+https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/

 Namespace concept came in PHP from 5.3 version (and autoloading concept in PHP 5.3+), so:
-1. If there is a suitable library supported PHP 5.5/5.6 then we can use OAuth 2 client from PHP 5.5/5.6 as well, no need essentially PHP 7 & no need of using PHP OAuth wrapper functions like OAuth::getAccessToken, OAuth::setToken, etc.
+1. If there is a suitable library(which uses internally curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can use OAuth 2 client from PHP 5.5/5.6 as well, no need essentially PHP 7 & no need of using PHP OAuth wrapper functions like OAuth::getAccessToken, OAuth::setToken, etc.
-2. If there is a suitable library supported PHP 5.5/5.6 then we can create OAuth 2 server from PHP 5.5/5.6 as well, no need essentially PHP 7.
+2. If there is a suitable library(which uses internally curl http/https request to get token & output-response) supported PHP 5.5/5.6 then we can create OAuth 2 server from PHP 5.5/5.6 as well, no need essentially PHP 7.